 A Meet and Suitable Person: Tavernkeeping in Old Hampton, New Hampshire, 1638-1783, which depicts the lives of the seventeen men and six women who kept the town’s public houses of entertainment during the colonial era.
 (Blue Petal Press, 2013)

 In 2011 she published A Page Out of History: A Hampton Woman in the Needletrades, 1859-1869, a monograph based on the personal papers of Mary Anna Page Getchell (1832-1913).
 This is the story of an educated but ordinary 19th century woman who led an extraordinary life as a milliner, dressmaker, and businesswoman who successfully managed two shops 1,100 miles apart, through the turbulent years of the Civil War and beyond.
 She also wrote and produced a stage play based on the book.

 Under her imprint Blue Petal Press, Cheryl published Answering the Call, Hampton Men in the American Civil War by Eleanor A. Becotte (2013) and Marelli’s Market, the First 100 Years in Hampton, New Hampshire, 1914-2014 by Karen Raynes and Marcia Hannon-Buber (2013).

 In 2016 Cheryl helped judge the 8th Annual Little and Junior Miss Hampton Beach beauty pageant.

 About her personal life she says, “My life is my hobby.
-When I’m not researching, writing, reading, traveling, volunteering, or watching episodes of Absolutely Fabulous and The Walking Dead, I can usually be found perambulating the 17th century, where (I’m pretty sure) I once lost a gold pocketwatch.
+When I’m not drawing, researching, writing, reading, traveling, volunteering, or watching episodes of Absolutely Fabulous and The Walking Dead, I can usually be found perambulating the 16th century, where (I’m pretty sure) I once lost a gold pocketwatch.
 You haven’t seen it, have you?”